 What is natural selection?

-Natural selection is the mechanism which was proposed by Charles Darwin and Alfred Wallace, which can still be utilised in explaining many features which have been observed in living things found in the world today.
+Natural selection is the mechanism that was proposed by Charles Darwin and Alfred Wallace, which can still be utilised in explaining many features which have been observed in living things found in the world today.
 You may have heard the phrase "survival of the fittest", which applies to the principle of natural selection!

 Favourable traits are inherited and become more common in subsequent generations, altering allele frequencies in the gene pool of a population.
 Depending on the environmental conditions for an organism, their phenotype may confer an advantage or disadvantage, relative to the other individuals of the population.
-An inherited trait that allows an individual to better survive and reproduce is called an adaptation.
+An inherited trait that allows an individual to better survive and reproduce is called adaptation.